16+

 Will those he loves stand by him when it matters most?

-Written and performed by Leo Drayton, Dynolwaith is a deeply personal and heartfelt Welsh-language* story of self-discovery, resilience, and transformation that will resonate long after the curtain falls.
+Written and performed by Leo Drayton, Dynolwaith is a deeply personal and heartfelt Welsh-language* (with full English and Welsh captions) story of self-discovery, resilience, and transformation that will resonate long after the curtain falls.

 The tour